Logarithmic compactification of the Abel-Jacobi section: The logarithmic compactification of the Abel--Jacobi section

+By \cite[Proposition~B.1]{minimal}, $\Div_{g,\mathbf a}$ is induced from a logarithmic structure on a moduli problem on logarithmic schemes if and only if every object of $\Div_{g,\mathbf a}$ admits a morphism to a minimal object that is the identity on underlying schemes, and that the pullback of a minimal object under an arbitrary morphism of schemes is still minimal.
+In the language of op.\ cit., $G = \Div_{g,\mathbf a}$ is representable by the substack of minimal objects $F \subset \Log(\Div_{g,\mathbf a})$.
+Furthermore, \cite[Theorem~B.2]{minimal} implies that, if the minimal objects of $\Div_{g,\mathbf a}$ have coherent logarithmic structures then the substack of minimal objects, $F \subset \Log(\Div_{g,\mathbf a})$, is open.
+We may therefore conclude that $\Div_{g,\mathbf a}$ is representable by an algebraic stack with a logarithmic structure once we show that (i) all objects of $\Div_{g,\mathbf a}$ admit morphisms to minimal objects, (ii) minimal objects are preserved by schematic base change, and (iii) minimal logarithmic structures are coherent.

-To see that $\Div_{g,\mathbf a}$ is open in $\Log(\Div_{g,\mathbf a})$ it remains only to demonstrate the existence of minimal objects and prove they are stable under base change (see \cite{Gillam-Minimality} and \cite[Appendix~B]{minimal} for the philosophy of minimality).
-Suppose $\alpha$ is a logarithmic divisor on a logarithmic curve $C$ over a logarithmic scheme $S$, and denote by $N_S$ the \emph{minimal} logarithmic structure on $S$ for the family $C$.
+Suppose $\alpha$ is a logarithmic divisor on a logarithmic curve $C$ over a logarithmic scheme $S$, and denote by $N_S$ the \emph{minimal} logarithmic structure on $S$ for the family of curves $C$ (ignoring the logarithmic divisor).
+The is the same as the logarithmic structure pulled back from the moduli space of curves; the stalk of $\overnorm N_S$ at a geometric point $s$ is freely generated by the smoothing parameters of the nodes in the fiber $C_s$.
 We will show that $\alpha$ is actually defined over the image of $N_S$ in $M_S$.
-We work in a small neighborhood of a geometric point $s$ of $S$ so that we may view $\alpha$ has a piecewise linear function on the tropicalization of $C_s$, well-defined up addition of a constant.
+We work in a small neighborhood of a geometric point $s$ of $S$ so that we may view $\alpha$ as a piecewise linear function on the tropicalization of $C_s$, well-defined up addition of a constant.
 Adding a suitable constant to $\alpha$, we can therefore assume that $\alpha$ takes the value $0$ at some vertex of the dual graph of $C_s$.
 Since $\alpha$ is linear with integer slopes along the edges, and the lengths of all edges come from the image of $\overnorm N_S$, it follows that all values of $\alpha$ lie in the image of $\overnorm N_S^{\rm gp}$, and therefore that $\alpha$ is defined over the image of $\overnorm N_S$ in $\overnorm M_S$.